- Exercise a high degree of caution in Djibouti because of the threat of terrorist attack and the uncertain regional security environment.

 Border with Eritrea: Do not travel within ten kilometres of the border with Eritrea.
 There were military clashes between Djibouti and Eritrea in June 2008 and further conflict is possible.
 Monitor local information sources for up-to-date reports.

 Petty crime, such as pickpocketing, occurs in Djibouti.

 There have been reports of banditry outside the capital.

-We strongly advise you not travel to within 10km of the border with Somalia (Somaliland) due to the threat of kidnap.
+Do not travel within 10km of the border with Somalia (Somaliland) due to the threat of kidnap.

 Avoid visiting Dorale and Khor Ambado beaches late in the afternoon due to their isolation.

 The risk of crime increases at night.
-You should not walk alone after dark.
+Don’t walk alone after dark.

 Money and valuables